realrubberduckdev/dp-blog/src/content/funapp-testrun-nw-restriction.md

 Once your development phase is done, definitely remove any unwanted IPs you have added.
 I normally recommend having a unit test which can use [REST API](https://docs.microsoft.com/en-us/rest/api/azure/) to assert what rules should be present, before the function is deployed to production.

 # Conclusion
 Hope this was useful.
-I am slowly learning new techniques to work with functions.
+I am slowly learning new techniques to work with Azure functions.
 Please do share your learnings.
 If you have any thoughts or comments please do get in touch with me on twitter [@rubberduckdev](https://twitter.com/rubberduckdev).
 Or use the Disqus plugin below.